andrewhao/built-to-last-talk/slides.md

 background-image: url(images/parnas-paper.png)

+???

+In this paper, he took a look at a program that did text processing and compared two approaches - one that divided up its processing responsibilities by its procedural components, do A, B, then C, and another one that was responsible for the individual design decisions to do various things like scan for words, storing data in internal data structures, etc.

+It might go without saying, but the second one was found much more flexible and elegant.
+He said that the second way allowed the user to change internal decisions like how lines were stored in memory or on disk in a particular data structure would require minimal changes, whereas in the first, if you changed the data structure backing the word list you'd have to change several modules.

 ---

 class: middle

-"We propose instead that one begins with a **list of difficult design decisions** or **design decisions which are likely to change**."
-(Emphasis added)
+"We propose instead that one begins with a **list of difficult design decisions** or **design decisions which are likely to change**.

+"Each module is then designed to **hide such a decision from the others.**" (Emphasis added)

 ???

 His point was that modules need to hide away minute implementation details from other modules - things that are likely to change!

---

-"Each module is then designed to hide such a decision from the others."
+Where you draw the boundaries in your system matters, because they allow you to flexibly change your approach without messing with other parts of the system later.

+Sounds obvious, right?
+This paper eventually got the discussion rolling into the design principles which we call "High Cohesion, Loose Coupling" today.

 ---